evgeniyabrosin/Anfisa-React-Client/README.md

 ### Environment configuration
 - `REACT_APP_PROXY_AUTH` - at local development we use `src/setupProxy.js` with `http-proxy-middleware` and `auth` setting (basic auth).
 For fast automatic authorization you can create `.env.development.local` at root folder with following strings:
 - REACT_APP_PROXY_AUTH=login:password
-- REACT_APP_URL_BACKEND=https://anfisa.forome.dev/app.
-If you get a CORS error, try to make hard reload.